The Pros and Cons of Debt Refinancing

 When running a new business, you’re not going to get the best deals, whether that’s with lenders, suppliers, or vendors.
-However, if you’re one of the few small businesses that survive their startup years, you’ll have much more leverage, especially when it comes to financing.
+However, if you’re one of the few small business owners that survive their startup years, you’ll have more leverage, especially when it comes to financing.

 Pursuing debt refinancing as a stable business means you’ll likely have more financing options to choose from in the future.
-More options means more flexibility, so you may be able to refinance into a loan that better meets the changing needs of your growing business.
+More options means more flexibility, so you may be able to refinance your original loan into one that better meets your business’s needs.

 3. Reduced Cost of Long-Term Financing

-Even if you refinance into a business loan with a better rate, you’ll face some upfront costs when you close on the new loan.
-However, if the new loan’s rate and terms are favorable, you should come out ahead in the long term.
-Just make sure you consider all the costs before deciding to refinance, so that the deal works in your favor.
+Even if you refinance into a small business loan with a better rate, you’ll face some upfront costs when you close on the new loan.
+However, if the new loan’s rates and repayment terms are favorable, you should benefit in the long term.
+However, you should consider all the costs before deciding to refinance, so that the deal works in your favor.